wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 {% highlight C %}
 /*
  * Assume the global timestamp counter is 100 before transactions start, and
- * all data items have timestamp 100
+ * all data items have initial timestamp 100
  */
       Txn 1                   Txn 2
    Begin @ 100